George A. Romero, iconic zombie film director, dies at 77

 "I picked up an eight millimeter camera, mixed some Karo syrup with some red food dye to make blood, and began making movies -specifically, having my one brother eat my other brother onscreen, alive.
 I was eleven," Gunn continued.
 "That was the first moment of my film career, and it was spurned on because of you."

-Not only did Romero portray zombies worthy of our nightmares and inspire filmmakers to make the horror they wanted on the big screen, he also addressed racism head on by making his main character and hero in "Night of the Living Dead" an African-American actor.
+Not only did Romero portray zombies worthy of our nightmares and inspire filmmakers to make the horror they wanted on the big screen, he also addressed civil rights head on by making his main character and hero in "Night of the Living Dead" an African-American actor, who was clearly in charge of the group of survivors.
+The movie also tackled traditional family issues and other American social values.

 "Romero used genre to confront racism 50 years ago," "Hostel" director Eli Roth said on Twitter.
 "He always had diverse casts, with Duane Jones as the heroic star of 'Night of the Living Dead.'
 Very few others in cinema were taking such risks.
 He was both ahead of his time and exactly what cinema needed at that time.
 You can trace a direct line from 'NOTLD' to 'Get Out.'
 And Romero created the modern zombie.
 The infectious bite.
 Shoot the head.
 Everything."